We are constantly working on our FAQs. If you have any question that is not answered below, please contact us!

 An Autonomous System Number (ASN) uniquely identifies every network on the Internet.
 An Autonomous System (AS) is a group of IP networks operated by one or more network operators, with a single and clearly defined external routing policy.
 The ASN both identifies the network and enables it to exchange routing information with other ASes.

 Every Internet service provider (ISP) requires their own ASN, but also the individual organizations that connect to the Internet through an ISP require one.
 After an application from an organization, ISP or other entity has been approved, ASNs are assigned by regional Internet registries.
-It is necessary for any network wanting to peer at a public Internet Exchange to have a public ASN.
+Any network that wants to peer at a public Internet Exchange must have a public ASN.

 To peer at an Internet Exchange, you need an ASN, which you can request at one of five regional Internet registries.
 The DE-CIX Academy video “What is an AS number and how do I get one” explains the basics.
 DE-CIX itself does not offer consulting services to accompany the process of getting an ASN, but if you have any questions, feel free to approach us at email@example.com.
 We can either assist you or recommend someone who can.